 First, use long-tail keywords.
 It’s easier to be number one for a specific niche than to optimize for a single keyword.
 More than 50 percent of search queries are longer than four words.
 Plus, if you optimize content for the long-tail keywords, you automatically optimize all the single keywords in it.

-Use long posts, because long content ranks better – it aligns with the high-quality content signal because it brings real value to users and a more in-depth knowledge of the subject.
+Use long posts (also when doing guest post outreach), because long content ranks better – it aligns with the high-quality content signal because it brings real value to users and a more in-depth knowledge of the subject.
 (Hey, even we are doing it with our articles!)
 Improving content quality can increase blog traffic by even 2000 percent, which adds an additional SEO boost, too.
 Search engines take into account signals like time spent on the website – the more people read your content, the longer they’ll stay on the page, which means they find value in what they’re reading.
 The more this happens, the higher you can rank.

 Create high-quality content and use link building.
 According to Google’s very own Search Quality Senior Strategist, those are the two most important SEO signals.
 Of course, that doesn’t mean that you should forgo optimizing all others.